This is such a fun and simple scarf knitting pattern to make and I hope you'll love it as much as I do.

 Size: Approximately 10 X 70 inches

 Materials: Super Bulky Yarn Approx. 300 yards

 Needles: Size 15 US (10.0 mm)

 Gauge: 2.5 sts per inch (Gauge isn't really important)

-However if you’d like the option to make it thinner you can cut down the number of stitches and cast on 15 and it won’t interfere with the stitch pattern.
+Notes: If you’d like the option to make your scarf pattern thinner you can cut down the number of stitches and cast on 15.
+It won’t interfere with the stitch pattern.